slevy14/git-tutorial/README.md

 ```
 We add our commit message as an argument to the command `git commit` by using `-m "MESSAGE"`.
 The message is just a label that explains what we did in the commit.
 In this case, "initial commit" works as the message, as we haven't yet done much.
 ### Edit a file
 Let's edit our file a bit.
-Open up vim:
+Open up Vim:
 ```shell
 vim hello.py
 ```